Norse Epic Myths: Bibliography and Resources:

 Guides to Norse Mythology

 From Asgard to Valhalla: The Remarkable History of the Norse Myths by Heather O'Donoghue.
-How the Norse myths have resonated from era to era: from Viking-age stories of ice and fire to the epic poetry of Beowulf; and from Wagner's Ring to Marvel Comics' Mighty Thor.
-Heather O'Donoghue considers the wider contexts of Norse mythology, including its origins, medieval expression and reception in post-medieval societies right up to the present.
+The Norse myths have resonated from era to era: from Viking-age stories of ice and fire to the epic poetry of Beowulf; and from Wagner's Ring to Marvel Comics' Mighty Thor - Heather O'Donoghue considers the wider contexts of Norse mythology, including its origins, medieval expression and reception in post-medieval societies; and the role of myths right up to the present.

 - Norse Mythology: A Guide to Gods, Heroes, Rituals, and Beliefs by John Lindow (384 pages Oxford University Press -October 17, 2002)